tinitiate/ms-ssis/Foreach_Loop_Container.md

 * The Foreach File enumerator is an enumerator that allows you to iterate over the files in a folder.

+## Containers

+### **Scope Management**

+*  Containers allow you to define a specific scope for a group of tasks.
+* This helps in organizing and managing the execution of tasks within that scope.

+### **Repeating Control Flows**

+* Containers support repeating control flows within SSIS packages.
+* We can use looping containers like **For Loop** or **Foreach Loop** to iterate over a collection or repeat a set of tasks based on specific conditions.

+### **Unit of Work**

+* Containers enable you to group tasks into meaningful units of work.
+* By organizing tasks within containers, you can improve the clarity and maintainability of your SSIS package.
+* Each container represents a logical grouping of related tasks, making it easier to understand and manage the package's functionality.

 ## Example

 1. Open SSIS Designer.